AICP Candidate Pilot Program

 - Earned the required years of professional planning experience;

-- Paid the final installment of the exam fee: $375;
+- Paid final installment of the exam fee when submitting the application: $375

 Students and graduates of PAB-accredited programs may enroll in the program.